-Ms. Weaver is a licensed public accountant from Washington State, USA, is an Institute of Corporate Directors, Director in Canada and a member of the Institute of Corporate Directors.
+Ms. Weaver is a retired licensed public accountant from Washington State Board of Accountancy, USA, is an Institute of Corporate Directors, Director in Canada and a member of the Institute of Corporate Directors.
 She also holds a NACD CERT in Cyber Security Oversight.